-My name is Francine Simons-Hendriks, (18-02-1947) and retired.
-I have studied at the Open University in Heerlen and got my masters in Psychology Work and Organization.
-I had a job as advisor Personal and Organization at the South university in Maastricht, Heerlen and Sittard.
+My name is Francine Simons-Hendriks (18-2-1947) I have studied at the Open University in Heerlen and got my Masters in Psychology, Work and Organisation.
+My last job was at Zuyd Hogeschool as advisor Personal and Organisation.
+Now I am retired.

 My name is Bjarne Krottjé (2000).

 My hobbies are cycling, making music and helping other people.

 I am fluent in written and spoken English and Dutch.

 I have been interested in computers, websites, etcetera since I can remember.

 That is why I founded my own company, called Web2B1.